2025 Sumy airstrike: Russia

-Russian foreign minister Sergei Lavrov said that a facility that was hit where there were "military commanders" and their "Western colleagues".
-The Russian defence ministry claimed without evidence to have killed over 60 troops.
+Russian foreign minister Sergei Lavrov stated that a facility was hit with "military commanders" and their "Western colleagues" close by.
+The Russian defence ministry claimed, without evidence, to have killed over 60 troops.

 In Russian state media, TV presenter Vladimir Solovyov said the strike, two days after Steve Witkoff's visit to Saint Petersburg, was a "staged provocation" intended by "the Ukrainian authorities" to undermine ceasefire talks between the United States and Russia.
-Head of RT and Rossiya Segodnya Margarita Simonyan posted on X (Twitter), calling the attack a "manufactured atrocity big enough to impress Trump" staged and amplified by "Ukraine's paymasters", mentioning French president Emmanuel Macron and US special envoy to Ukraine Keith Kellogg.
+Head of RT and Rossiya Segodnya Margarita Simonyan posted on X (Twitter), calling the attack a "manufactured atrocity big enough to impress Trump" staged and amplified by "Ukraine's paymasters," mentioning French president Emmanuel Macron and US special envoy to Ukraine Keith Kellogg.